IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 1. Click on `Create AppsodyApplication` button.

-1. Delete the default template.

-1. Copy and paste the above `AppsodyApplication` custom resource (CR).
+1. Replace the content of default template with the above `AppsodyApplication` custom resource (CR).

 1. Click on `Create` button.